MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-formula-language.md

 ER built-in functions can be used in ER expressions.
 All data sources of the expression context (the current ER model mapping or ER format) can be used as parameters of calling functions, in accordance with the list of arguments for calling functions.
 Constants can also be used as parameters of calling functions.
 For example, the current ER model mapping contains the **InvoiceTransactions** data source, and this data source returns a list of records.
 The **InvoiceTransactions** record structure contains the **AmountDebit** and **AmountCredit** fields, and both these fields return numeric values.
 Therefore, to calculate the invoiced amount, you can design the following expression that uses the built-in ER rounding function: `ROUND (InvoiceTransactions.AmountDebit - InvoiceTransactions.AmountCredit, 2)`.

-You can use ER functions of the following categories while you design ER model mappings and ER reports :
+You can use ER functions of the following categories while you design ER model mappings and ER reports:

 -	[Date and time functions](er-functions-category-datetime.md)
 -	[List functions](er-functions-category-list.md)